 Biosolids

 Biosolids (treated sewage sludge) contain soil health-enhancing organic matter and essential crop nutrients, but they are most beneficial when they are free from persistent chemical contaminants and microplastics that can have detrimental impacts on the environment.
 In November, Fidra Senior Project Manager and soil scientist, Dr Jo Cloy, attended the 2023 European Biosolids & Bioresources conference in Manchester.
-This event brought together international bioresource and biowaste experts to share knowledge and discuss the latest innovations and solutions for achieving clean bioresources and protecting the environment
+This event brought together international bioresource and biowaste experts to share knowledge and discuss the latest innovations and solutions for achieving clean bioresources and protecting the environment.

 Valuable nutrients in biosolids are recycled to land to reduce reliance on inorganic (chemical) fertilisers and extraction of non-renewable mineral and fossil fuel resources.
 However, biosolids and other biowastes often contain persistent contaminants that threaten soil health, particularly soil biodiversity which underpins critical soil processes.